lavague-ai/LaVague/docs/docs/learn/agents.md

 Web Agents wrap around and combine all our key components to allow user to easily automate the actions needed to achieve an objective.
 Web agents are made up of:

-- A [World Model](./world-model.md): Responsible for providing the next natural lanaguage instruction needed to eventually reach our objective
+- A [World Model](./world-model.md): Responsible for providing the next natural language instruction needed to eventually reach our objective
 - An [Action Engine](./action-engine.md) (and its [driver](./browser-drivers.md)): Responsible for turning instructions into actions and executing them
 - Short Term Memory: Provides information about past actions to be considered by the World Model
 - A [logger](./local-log.md): Logs information about the last agent run